The Best $1750 Advanced Gaming PC Build – April 2023

 The DIY Option

-This CPU comes with a cooler, but we recommend an upgraded model later in this guide.
+This CPU does not come with a cooler, so make sure to get the aftermarket model we recommend later in this guide!

 Video Card –